Beale AFB: Past & Present

 195th Air National Guard

-The 195th Wing is one of five major organizations that make up the California Air National Guard.
-It is comprised of seven subordinate units located at five operating locations throughout the State.
-The 195th is the hub for all non-flying, non-kinetic global effects operations for the California Air National Guard leading the way in Cyber, Intelligence and Space mission areas.
+Beginning as a tactical airlift group in 1971 the reactivation in 2015, the 195th was assigned to the California Air National Guard.
+The 195th is the hub for all non-flying, non-kinetic global effects operations for California ANG leading the way in cyber, intelligence, and space mission areas.

 For more information contact Beale Air Force Base “Base Operator” at (530) 634-3000 or “Public Affairs” at (530) 634-8887.